aws-samples/amplify-studio-clone-components/README.md

 ### Note

-The components being created will create the underlying props and data model bindings, if you open a component that has data model bindings you may observe an error.
-You may have to re-create the same data model in the new environment, modify the binding properties to not create the bindings or remove the binding on a component in Amplify Studio.
+The components being created will create the underlying props and data model bindings and could result in an error being observed if opened.
+You may have to re-create the same data model in the new environment and modify the binding properties to not create the bindings, or remove the binding on a component in Amplify Studio.

 ## Security